SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 #### Components:

 - **[Cloudflared](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/):** Enables secure DNS tunneling within the cluster for enhanced security.
+- **[NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/):** Handles external traffic routing into the cluster, with both internal and external configurations
+    - **[CoreDNS](https://coredns.io/):** CoreDNS is a flexible, extensible DNS server that can be used as a Kubernetes DNS plugin.
+It provides service discovery and DNS resolution for Kubernetes clusters, ensuring that applications can communicate with each other using DNS names.
+    - **[External DNS](
 - **[Istio](https://istio.io/latest/docs/):** Provides advanced traffic management, security, and observability features through its service mesh capabilities.
 - **[NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/):** Handles external traffic routing into the cluster, with both internal and external configurations.